Murciano207/SpookFinance-docs/api/core-contracts.md

 ### Events

 `LOG_CALL` is an anonymous event which uses the function signature as the event signature.
 It is fired by all stateful functions.
-The following applies to Balancer Core pools.
+The following applies to Yogi Core pools.
 Smart Pools have similar events and modifiers.

 ```text
 event LOG_CALL(